 Genetics play a part in the type of hair you have, but hair products can also be factors in making more problems for fine, thin hair.
 Overdoing hair oils and serums to heavy conditioners can weigh hair down to make it limp.

-To begin, a fine hair rescue definitely worth trying is changing your shampoo and conditioning habits.
+To begin, another of these tips for a fine hair rescue definitely worth trying is changing your shampoo and conditioning habits.
 Instead of following with a lighter daily conditioner, try conditioning first before shampooing.
 If your hair knots easily, then massage the conditioner in gently to work it into the scalp.
 Plan to leave the conditioner in for a minute or two or several minutes longer depending on how needy the strands are before rinsing out.
 You’ll have fewer problems with tangled hair if you don’t rub too vigorously.

 Using this reverse order method for shampooing and conditioning will help prevent that flatness that you may notice after using a hair conditioner.
 At the same time, it also will end your static hair issues.
 I dare you not to see improvement after this fine hair rescue.